- Politics and Social Issues

-A cord of friendship can disconnect when one friend in a working place gets appointed in a senior or completely different position.
-People conduct themselves according to the position they hold.
-The changes in their behaviour could become unbearable for the friend they've had in their previous position.
-Call the initial friendship false if you want, this is in fact the way the cookie crumbles.
+Or the cord of friendship could disconnect when one friend in a working place gets appointed in a senior or completely different position, as people conduct themselves according to the position they hold.
+The changes in their behavior could become unbearable for the one who 'stays behind'.

-So often friends betray each other in a moment of weakness.
-One may offend the other either intentionally or unintentionally in many ways in a moment of weakness, and the friendship dies like a person in a fatal car accident.
+One may offend the other in many ways in a moment of weakness, and the friendship dies a sudden death like a person in a fatal car accident.
 Betrayal is the most obvious and common killer of relationships.
 Memories of this friendships are ruined by bitterness.

-All people have one or three obstinate bad habits, such as procrastination, long-windedness, impulsiveness, impetuousness, stubbornness, a tendency to criticize, etcetera.
-Friends normally cover for each other - love is blind!
-One will try to compensate for the shortcomings of the other.
-But in the course of time the one who suffers the most will reach the end of their patience.
-Intolerance sets in and destroys the bond of friendship.
+All people have one or three obstinate bad habits, such as procrastination, impulsiveness, impetuousness, stubbornness, a tendency to criticize, etc. Friends normally cover for each other - love is blind - until they reach the end of their tolerance.
+Memories of these friendships are ruined by anger and disgust.

 What to do with a dead relationship?

 The sooner we realize that this life we are living on planet Earth is a one-time experience and that love is just one of the many mortal aspects of life, the faster we will be able to move on, happy and eager to enjoy or suffer whatever Life has in stock for us.

 - The way to love anything is to realize that it might be lost. ~ K. Chesterton